markstocks/markstocks-WavePeel-Books/README.md

 ## Coming Soon:
 - Feb 2025: PROGRAM AND CODE IN ZIG - Level 1, (note: might be level 2).
 - Mar 2025: PROGRAM AND CODE IN SQL - Level 1.
-- May 2025: PROGRAM AND CODE USING ZIG POINTERS level 2.
+- May 2025: PROGRAM AND CODE USING ZIG POINTERS - Level 2.